The Food of the Gods (film): Reception

 The movie was AIP's most successful release of the year, causing them to make a series of films based on H. G. Wells novels.

 Roger Ebert of the Chicago Sun-Times gave the film one star out of four.
 Vincent Canby of The New York Times called the film "a stunningly ridiculous mixture of science-fiction and horror-film clichés."
 Gene Siskel of the Chicago Tribune gave the film half of one star out of four and wrote, "The heavy television ad campaign promises six-foot roosters and panther-sized rats.
 What it should promise, if truth-in-labeling applied to film ads, is rotten special effects and a laughable script."
 Arthur D. Murphy of Variety wrote, "Too much emphasis by Gordon on his good special visual effects combines with too little attention to his writing chores ...
 Every player has done better before; this script is atrocious."
 Kevin Thomas of the Los Angeles Times wrote that "the entire picture is a joke—unintentionally."
 Tom Milne of The Monthly Film Bulletin called it "A truly appalling piece of s-f horror in which the cretinous dialogue, hopefully illuminating the follies of human greed and tampering with nature, poses more of a hazard to the cast than the crudely animated giant wasps or the monster rat and cockerel heads stiffly manipulated from the wings."

-The Food of the Gods was nominated for the Best Horror Film by the Academy of Science Fiction, Fantasy & Horror Films in the 1976 Saturn Awards.
+The Food of the Gods was nominated for the Best Horror Film by the Academy of Science Fiction, Fantasy and Horror Films in the 4th Saturn Awards in 1976.
 It has a score of 18% at Rotten Tomatoes from 17 reviewers, with an average score of 3.5/10.
+The German movie satire show Die schlechtesten Filme aller Zeiten ("The Worst Movies of All Time") showed the movie on TV in 2018.

 Sequel

-A sequel (if only in name) entitled Food of the Gods II was released in 1989.
+A sequel — if only in name — titled Food of the Gods II was released in 1989.